 Bottom line, Cox’s speeches, not his actions, garnered the attention of the FBI – that is a fact.
 If his words didn’t cause them any alarm, as Skrocki tried to allude to in his closing arguments at trial, Cox would have never been at the center of an investigation to begin with.
 Cox’s case really was about the government stifling his 1st Amendment rights.

 There was never a plan to initiate violence, as stated over and over as Cox continually would say things like, “we’re not doing a Rambo, we’re pulling a Gandhi.”
-The only times Cox stated violence were in reference to moments where it would be defensive in nature, requiring an outside action for them to be actionable.
+The only times Cox stated violence could potentially be in order were in reference to moments where it would be defensive in nature, requiring an outside action for them to be actionable.
 As an example, “if someone pulls a gun on me, I’m going to kill them.”
 It is a statement that does not suggest you are planning on murdering people.
 It requires an action for you to take action.
 Also, we’ve all said something like, “I’ll kill him if he does ____.”
 Did you mean it, that you’d actually kill this person?
 Of course not.
 If everyone who used this type of language was put in prison, there would be no one left who was free!
 Even if you are a gun owner, or have a knife in your kitchen drawer when you make an outlandish statement like this, does that make your verbalization a real tangible threat?
 Not hardly, unless of course a deceitful and dangerous prosecutor learns of it.

 Also, ask yourself: how far would you go to protect your family?
 Would it be fair to assume you would say you’d kill to keep them safe?
 Now imagine if after you said you would, out loud to a friend, you were arrested and convicted of conspiracy to commit murder… That is just about how outlandish the case against Schaeffer Cox was.